 More decking options available from IKEA can be found at the following link:

 I am rather proud of how the patio looks now.
-It looks good, it feels good, and I feel positively ready to show off the garden and the patio floor this summer.
+It looks good, it feels good, and I feel positively ready to show off the garden and the patio floor this summer with my Bluetooth speakers.
 A good low cost option that is easy to put down.
 Time will tell how long this lasts, but so far so good!

 Update: 03 Sept 2016